Kathmandu World Heritage Sites Tour - 2 Days Highlights

 All these unique heritages reflect the genuine harmony between Hinduism and Buddhism that prospered in Nepal for ages.
 These monuments reveal exceptional cultural traditions, the incomparable craftsmanship, and the unique architecture.
 They are remarkable evidence of our traditional evolution that has indeed traveled a long way amid new civilizations.

 Feel The Tranquility:

-These landmarks are uniquely special that has indeed a deep cultural significance.
-It’s equally quite surprising to see these stunning prehistoric legacies in the midst of busy and lively Kathmandu city.
+These landmarks are uniquely special and have indeed a deep cultural significance.
+It’s equally quite surprising to see these stunning prehistoric legacies in the midst of a busy and lively Kathmandu city.
 Furthermore, a day isn’t enough to adore all these seven sites.

 Special discount for the Group of 4 or above !!!!!!!!!!!!!!!!